 This TR provides guidelines for CAPIF usage for the benefit of the Application developer and API provider communities.
 This document also describes the usage and deployment options in CAPIF.

-The work takes into consideration the work done for CAPIF in 3GPP TS 23.222 [2] and 3GPP TS 29.222 [3] and 3GPP TS 33.122 [4], and other related work outside 3GPP.
+The work takes into consideration the work done for CAPIF in 3GPP TS 23.222 [2] and 3GPP TS 29.222 [3] and 3GPP TS 33.122 [4], and other related work outside 3GPP.NOTE : After this external TR is released, the changes will be implemented once the CAPIF_Ph3 specification is finalized.